Gallstones are stones or lumps that develop in the gallbladder or bile duct when certain substances harden.

 significantly increasesthe risk of developing gallstones

-- people whose intake of dietary fat is high
+- having a high intake of dietary fat

-Additionally, hormone replacement therapy (HRT) for women during the menopause is linked to a higher risk of gallbladder problems.
+Additionally, research has linked hormone replacement therapy (HRT) for women during menopause to a higher risk of gallbladder problems.
 A study found that HRT administered by skin patches or gels poses a

 Below is a 3-D model of gallstones, which is fully interactive.